djangocon/2024-old.djangocon.us/_pages/speaking.md

 Our COVID-19 Policy for 2024 is still being finalized.
 You can refer to our <a href="https://2023.djangocon.us/covid/">COVID-19 Policy from 2023</a> for more information until then.

 At this time, we are planning on most presenters being in Durham to present their talks in person.
-Things may always change depending on how things progress over the year.
-As in 2022 and 2023, we will have a handful of online-exclusive talks that will air during the in-person breaks and meals.
+Things may always change depending on how the situation progresses over the year as well as availability of online platforms and organizer decisions.
+As in 2022 and 2023, we are currently planning to have a handful of online-exclusive talks that will air during the in-person breaks and meals, but in the event that we do not have a live-streamed component, we will give you the option to speak in-person instead if your talk is chosen for an online slot.

 Please indicate your format preference (in-person or online) as part of your proposal.